-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of Trenching shall be kept to a minimum through the use of single trenches for multiple service provision (including communication cabling and AC cabling in the same trenches); Open trenches to be closed as quickly as possible to prevent faunal entrapment and erosion; The planning and selection should be done in approximation to the SDP and cognisance shall be given to minimising the potential for soil erosion; Trench routes with permitted working areas shall be clearly defined and marked with prior to excavation; The stripping and separation of topsoil and subsoil shall occur on separate sides of the excavated trench and replaced in the same order (i.e., topsoil on top); Trench lengths shall be kept as short as practically possible before backfilling and compacting; The ECO may require the planting of additional indigenous vegetation along trench routes in order to speed up rehabilitation (particularly in areas that may be prone to erosion); Open trenches must be inspected daily for faunal entrapment (small mammals and reptiles), which are to be removed before backfilling of the trenches; Trenches shall be backfilled to the same level as (or slightly higher to allow for settlement) the surrounding land surface to minimise erosion.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Open trenches to be closed as quickly as possible to prevent faunal entrapment and erosion; Any trenches that are left open overnight must sections of the wall appropriately sloped to allow any trapped fauna to escape.
+The planning and selection should be done in approximation to the SDP and cognisance shall be given to minimising the potential for soil erosion; Trench routes with permitted working areas shall be clearly defined and marked with prior to excavation; The stripping and separation of topsoil and subsoil shall occur on separate sides of the excavated trench and replaced in the same order (i.e., topsoil on top); Trench lengths shall be kept as short as practically possible before backfilling and compacting; The ECO may require the planting of additional indigenous vegetation along trench routes in order to speed up rehabilitation (particularly in areas that may be prone to erosion); Open trenches must be inspected daily for faunal entrapment (small mammals and reptiles), which are to be removed before backfilling of the trenches; Trenches shall be backfilled to the same level as (or slightly higher to allow for settlement) the surrounding land surface to minimise erosion.
 Excess soil shall be stockpiled in an area designated by the ECO.
-Topsoil may not be used for bedding or blanket material in trenches.
-EPC Contractor The EPC contractor to provide method statement trenching activities.
-Throughout the construction phase Site ECO and ECO Daily Weekly environmental checklists.
-Monthly environmental control reports.
+Topsoil may not be used for bedding or blanket material in trenches. statement trenching activities. construction phase Monthly environmental control reports.